 - 5.4.7 A business should consider whether it wishes to be relied upon to perform CDD for another party.
 Before granting consent, a business that is relied upon must ensure that its client (and any other third party whose information would be disclosed) is aware that the disclosure may be made to the other party and has no objection to the disclosure.
-It should make sure that: - it has adequate systems for keeping proper CDD records; - it can make available immediately on request:

-- o any information about the client/BO gathered during CDD; and/or - copies of any information provided during client/BO identity/verification or documentation obtained during CDD. - It can keep those CDD records securely for five years after the end of the business relationship.
+It should make sure that: - It has adequate systems for keeping proper CDD records; - It can make available immediately on request: - o Any information about the client/BO gathered during CDD, and/or - o Copies of any information provided during client/BO identity/verification or documentation obtained during CDD, and - It can keep those CDD records securely for five years after the end of the business relationship.